Identification, Images, & Information

 Remarks

-We have taken this species in sand dune habitats of Ward and Winkler counties, Texas and from Chaves and Eddy counties, New Mexico.
+taken in sand dune habitats of Ward and Winkler counties, Texas and from Chaves and Eddy counties, New Mexico.
 The New Mexico records are the first report of this species outside of Texas.
-(2)
+(1)

 Print References